Best Quality, Best Service,

 Ridge caps, hips, slate vents, ridge vents and end caps are available in matching colours to the slates but only by special order.

 Some of our customers prefer to use terracotta ridge caps and have asked about adhesives.
 Flexipoint is certainly an option worth considering.
-Other customers prefer lead roll similar to the ridge capping used on many heritage buildings.
+Other customers prefer copper or lead roll similar to the ridge capping used on many heritage buildings.

 Inspire Slates - East to Install & Saves Costs